nixworks/public/news/2005/10/17/README.md

 ##### Conflict in Iraq
 ### [ Conflict in Iraq: The U.S. claims to have killed 70 insurgents near Ramadi in eastern Iraq.
 However, eyewitnesses maintain that most of those killed were innocent civilians, and photographs released show locals burying at least 18 children, including infants. ](/news/2005/10/17/conflict-in-iraq-the-u-s-claims-to-have-killed-70-insurgents-near-ramadi-in-eastern-iraq-however-eyewitnesses-maintain-that-most-of-tho.md)
-_Context: U.S., Conflict in Iraq, Ramadi, civilian, Iraq, eyewitness, innocent_
+_Context: eyewitness, Iraq, civilian, Ramadi, U.S., Conflict in Iraq, innocent_

 ##### Israeli-Palestinian Conflict
 ### [ Israeli-Palestinian Conflict: Israel bans Palestinians from travelling throughout the West Bank and cuts off contact with the Palestinian Authority. ](/news/2005/10/17/israeli-palestinian-conflict-israel-bans-palestinians-from-travelling-throughout-the-west-bank-and-cuts-off-contact-with-the-palestinian-a.md)
-_Context: Palestinian Authority, Israeli-Palestinian Conflict, Palestinians, Israel, West Bank_
+_Context: Palestinian Authority, West Bank, Israel, Palestinians, Israeli-Palestinian Conflict_

 ##### Jens Stoltenberg
 ### [ Jens Stoltenberg takes over as the Prime Minister of Norway after Kjell Magne Bondevik.
 In Stoltenberg's majority coalition government, ten ministers represent the PMs own party, the Norwegian Labour Party (Ap), five come from the Socialist Left Party (SV), and four from the Centre Party (Sp).
 Nine of the nineteen ministers are women. ](/news/2005/10/17/jens-stoltenberg-takes-over-as-the-prime-minister-of-norway-after-kjell-magne-bondevik-in-stoltenberg-s-majority-coalition-government-ten.md)
-_Context: Socialist Left Party, Kjell Magne Bondevik, Norwegian Labour Party, Prime Minister of Norway, Centre Party, Jens Stoltenberg_
+_Context: Jens Stoltenberg, Prime Minister of Norway, Norwegian Labour Party, Socialist Left Party, Centre Party, Kjell Magne Bondevik_

 ##### Helen Clark
 ### [ Helen Clark announces the formation of a Labour-led Government in New Zealand.
 The Progressive Party is in coalition.
 New Zealand First and United Future support the government and are each given ministerial positions outside Cabinet. ](/news/2005/10/17/helen-clark-announces-the-formation-of-a-labour-led-government-in-new-zealand-the-progressive-party-is-in-coalition-new-zealand-first-and.md)
-_Context: Labour Party, Helen Clark, Progressive Party, New Zealand First, United Future, Cabinet Minister_
+_Context: United Future, Helen Clark, Cabinet Minister, Labour Party, New Zealand First, Progressive Party_

 ##### Tropical Storm Wilma
 ### [ Tropical Storm Wilma forms, making it only the second time there have been 21 recorded tropical storms in a single hurricane season in the north Atlantic basin, tying the 1933 season.
 It was upgraded to hurricane status on 18 October. ](/news/2005/10/17/tropical-storm-wilma-forms-making-it-only-the-second-time-there-have-been-21-recorded-tropical-storms-in-a-single-hurricane-season-in-the.md)
-_Context: Tropical Storm Wilma, 18 October, 1933_
+_Context: Tropical Storm Wilma, 1933, 18 October_

 ## [Previous Day...](/news/2005/10/16/index.md)